 Cook County, like the Illinois Department of Revenue and the City of Chicago Department of Finance, initiates an audit by issuing an individual or business a notice of audit to the taxpayer.
 The notice will generally identify the taxes subject to review, the periods under audit, and the time and location where the Department will undertake the audit.
 The notice will likely also include document requests and/or questionnaires that the Department has requested to review as part of audit.
 In some instances, however, if the Department believes that a taxpayer is not reporting a tax that the Department believes it is subject to, the Department will skip the audit and issue a “jeopardy assessment.”
 A jeopardy assessment assesses liability based on the books and records of who the Department deems to be similarly situated taxpayers.

-Additionally, as my colleague Samantha Breslow discussed in ” Navigating a Chicago Audit and the Procedure for a Formal Protest“, taxpayers should take the Department’s information requests seriously.
+Additionally, as Samantha Breslow discussed in ” Navigating a Chicago Audit and the Procedure for a Formal Protest“, taxpayers should take the Department’s information requests seriously.
 It is especially important that the taxpayer stays engaged and responsive to Department auditors as a failure to do so may result in the Department issuing a jeopardy assessment.
-Cook County Code of Ordinances (“C.C.O.”) ?
-34-63(c)(2).
+Cook County Code of Ordinances (“C.C.O.”) § 34-63(c)(2).

 Taxpayers should pay attention to the extremely short time frame in which to a protest must be filed.
 When considering the Department is only required to serve this notice by United States registered, certified or first class mail, a taxpayer is often left with less than 15 calendar days to file its protest.
 This is especially true for corporate taxpayers whose headquarters may differ from the address of its tax or legal department or the individual responsible for protesting tax assessments.